 What could be better this time of year than perfectly cooked veggies, tender chicken, and chewy wild rice all cozied up in a creamy base?
 Nothing, I tell you!

-Like my Healing Chicken and Rice Soup (Brothy!) and its veg sissy Cashew Cream of Mushroom Soup with Wild Rice you all go crazy for, we're layering oodles of flavor for a filling soup that fits the bill for dinner TONIGHT.
+Like my brothy healing chicken and rice soup (brothy!) and creamy lemon chicken orzo soup you all go crazy for, we're layering oodles of flavor for a filling soup that fits the bill for dinner TONIGHT.
 Did I mention it makes insane lunch leftovers?

-- Raw cashews: My tested and perfected way of achieving that epically creamy texture without any actual cream.
+- Raw cashews: My tested and perfected way of achieving that epically creamy texture ideal for this soup without any actual cream.
 I'm in a serious relationship with cashews...

-- Chicken: You'll need a pound of raw chicken breast.
-You could also use pre-cooked shredded chicken (like rotisserie) and add it after the 35 minute mark, but I love the flavor chicken adds when it cooks in the soup!
+- Chicken: I developed this recipe with a pound of lean raw chicken breast (the dietitian in me loves that this soup is protein packed!).
+I tested this recipe with pre-cooked shredded chicken like rotisserie and it worked--just add it after the 35 minute mark.
+I love the flavor chicken adds when it cooks in the soup, though!

-- Wild rice: Technically a type of grass grown in freshwater that has seeds resembling rice, wild rice isn't actually rice!
-It's known for its nutty, robust flavor.
+- Wild rice: My cashew cream of mushroom soup with wild rice made me fall hard for the nutty flavor and slightly chewy texture this lends.
 I tested this with 100% wild rice and a blend, and it works with both!
 You can double checking the package's cooking instructions, but the cooking time listed in the recipe should work either way.

 - Reduced sodium soy sauce: My secret weapon for extra umami and depth of flavor in soup!
+Don't skip it.
 It really brings this soup to life.

 Let's make it!